Family Time – it’s about relationships

 Make sure you read and fully understand any court orders and seek legal advice if anything is not clear.

-I find contact with my child very upsetting and distressing.
+I find family time with my child very upsetting and distressing.
 Sometimes it seems easier just to give up and stop seeing them.

 This is a very understandable reaction for parents with children in out of home care.
 You are not alone in feeling this way.
 Remember that you are important to your child even if it seems like other people don’t value you.